futurice/field-ops-guide/README.md

 The content was compiled and written by [Miro Nieminen](https://github.com/miro), Antti Partanen, [Sakari Hyöty](https://github.com/shyoty) and [Mike Arvela](https://github.com/mieky), with additional ideas and feedback gathered from colleagues.

-The first pilot print (2018-10) was compiled by Mike and ordered from bookblock.com by Ella Eiranto.
-Ella also did all the hard design work for getting it to look superb.
+Ella Eiranto is the one who made it look and feel superb.
+In addition to designing the visual style for the Guide, Ella also did all the work getting the booklet printed.

-Also thanks for the support to Kalle Aaltonen, Kari-Pekka Koljonen, Jari Suksi, Riku Valtasola & Osmo Haapaniemi and all the others for their valuable input.
+Also thanks for the support to Kalle Aaltonen, Kari-Pekka Koljonen, Jari Suksi, Riku Valtasola & Osmo Haapaniemi, and all the others for their valuable input.

 ## How to convert to epub